-No Course Teacher Dates Credits 1 Healthcare Management Yoshinori Nakata Professor August 6-9, 2018 1 2 Universal Health Coverage & Aging Society Mariko Inoue Associate Professor July 13-19, 2018 1
+No Course Teacher Dates Credits 1 Healthcare Management Yoshinori Nakata Professor July 19-22, 2019 1 2 Jniversal Health Coverage Mariko Inoue & Aging Society Associate Professor July 22-27, 2019 1

-- (1) Applicant can sign up for both course. - (2) For earning credit, it is necessary to pass the examination with its sufficient attendance. - X It will be held at Teikyo University, Itabashi Campus, Main bldg.
-5F - \ For more detail about the course, please refer to the syllabus.
+- (1) Applicant can register either or both courses.
+Participants from academic partnership schools with Teikyo University can choose two types of registration (for audit or for credit), whereas participants from non-partnership universities or organizations with Teikyo University can participate in audit course. - (2) For earning credit, it is necessary to pass the examination with its sufficient attendance. - (3) Credits will not be granted to auditing students. - X It will be held at Teikyo University, Itabashi Campus, Main bldg.
+5F - For more detail about the course, please refer to the syllabus.